Our Board

 Derrick Flynn

-Derrick is also a committed advocate for individuals afflicted with ALS as well as victims/survivors of sex trafficking and seeking to exit the sex trade.
+Derrick is also a committed advocate for individuals afflicted with ALS, as well as victims/survivors of sex trafficking, and those seeking to exit the sex trade.
 He believes strongly that the silenced voices of victims/survivors within those two sectors have the right and need to be heard.

 Holly Ferguson